 Instruments taught: piano, woodwinds

-Dave has performed or toured directly with artists such as 80's Pop icon Tiffany, Heidi Newfield (formerly of the platinum selling band, Trick Pony), late Opry star, Mel McDaniel, Grammy nominated vocalist, John Berry, and in 2013 is playing regular tour dates with platinum selling band, Sister Hazel.
+Dave has performed or toured directly with artists such as 80's Pop icon Tiffany, Heidi Newfield (formerly of the platinum selling band, Trick Pony), late Opry star, Mel McDaniel, Grammy nominated vocalist, John Berry, and has been touring and recording with platinum selling band, Sister Hazel since 2012.

 Dave has appeared on the Grand Ole Opry numerous times as well as national television, with shows including The Late, Late Show w/ Craig Ferguson, The Academy of Country Music Awards, and various TV specials on the Trinity Broadcast Network.

 Prior to and since moving to Nashville in late 2007, Dave has always established a solid reputation among the professional musical community and continues to reach new goals each year as a musician and music educator.

 Professional endorsements include, Nord Keyboards, Accusound Cables, and Westone In-Ear Monitors.

 All students who sign up for lessons will receive a basic fundamental foundation of musical knowledge.
 Once the fundamentals are understood and assessed, we can then begin to take a more in depth approach in reaching the student's specific goals as a musician.
 Aspiring songwriters, usually playing piano or guitar will have a different agenda than a high school saxophonist practicing for their state music assessments.
 Lessons are built around each student's specific interests.

 It is important to know that your musical goals can be met with consistent practice, discipline, and dedication to your chosen instrument.
 So what is the most valuable and sometimes the most difficult skill musicians must learn and subscribe to?
 HOW to practice...and that will be the underlying theme to each and every lesson we share.
 The way we practice shapes us as musicians!